Accelerated Master of Public Policy (BA/BS+MPP)

 Eligibility

-Students apply for the five-year BA/MPP option in the junior year.
-Admission is highly competitive and successful applicants will have done well in any Public Policy, Economics, and Government classes they may have taken.
+Students apply for the accelerated BA/BS+MPP option in February of their junior year.
 Applicants must reasonably expect to have earned at least 90 undergraduate credits with a 3.0 overall GPA (or a 3.3 junior year if a recent transfer student) and a 3.3 in their major by the end of the spring semester of their junior year to be eligible for the program.
+Given our focus on policy analysis, we prioritize applicants who have demonstrated success in quantitative subjects like Economics and Mathematics.

-• In the fourth year BA/MPP students are required to participate in mandatory MPP Orientation, which begins the week prior to the official beginning of the undergraduate school year.
+- Students are required to participate in mandatory MPP Orientation prior to starting their fourth year, which begins the week prior to the official beginning of the undergraduate school year.
 Students should plan accordingly.

-• Students will participate in an MPP internship in the summer following the fourth year.
+- Students will participate in an MPP internship in the summer following their fourth year.
+Students are required to search for their own internships, but the Public Policy program supports students in this effort.
 The Director of Graduate Studies of W&M Public Policy must approve this internship in the spring of the fourth year.
 As with all MPP students, students in the accelerated program may be eligible for supplemental summer funding if they accept unpaid or very low-paying summer internships.

 Trice Fellowship